 2) Under The Raven’s Wing – the indy feature that could…

 Many of you know by now that I starred and co-produced the indy feature Under The Raven’s Wing directed by the talented Susan Adriensen.
-It was a long shoot, but in the end there is a product that I am supremely proud of.
+It was a long shoot, but there is a product I am supremely proud of.
 Anyway, I am not used to the hoopla surrounding features etc… The feature went to various film festivals and was Nominated for Best Horror Film at the Queens International Film Festival.

 So, you might ask what was bad about it?
 Nothing.
-It was a thrilling ride, filled with various interviews for blogs, magazines etc. I met so many people at film festivals or just them contacting me online.
+It was a thrilling ride, filled with various interviews for blogs, magazines, etc. I met so many people at film festivals or just them contacting me online.
 To this day I still get several emails from European countries and some here asking for autographs – which is very surreal since I still have a day job.

 So what was the small thing that led to a bigger one?
 Theron Neel interviewed me for a website he was working on.
 Nothing major, just a simple interview that he titled See Me.
-Theron and I hit it off and we continued to talk – still do to this day.
+Theron, and I hit it off and we continued to talk – still do to this day.
 Anyway, one day he emails me after doing another interview with an amazing horror actress on her film The Cellar Door.
-His email was simple – Hey contact her because I think you two would get along well.
+His email was simple – “Hey, contact her because I think you two would get along well.”
 So, me being the person I am found her on Facebook and shot off an email.
 Why the heck not right….

 If you haven’t already guessed it – that woman was the talented Michelle Tomlinson.
 Yes, Award-Winning Actress, Producer, Filmmaker – Michelle Tomlinson.
 Now, my West Coast Partner in Crime and I have done various projects from Itch, to The Mis-Adventures of McT & A and have a few features in the works as I write this….
 See once again a small meeting grew into a huge thing.